UPPS 05.06.03 - Student Travel

 Specifically, a student driver is required to hold a valid driver’s license and have less than 10 penalty points under the system set forth by UPPS No. 05.05.02, Driver Selection.

-No driver shall have consumed any alcoholic beverages or ingested any chemical substance (prescriptive or over-the-counter) that would impair her or his ability to operate a motor vehicle within 12 hours of operating a vehicle (please refer to the Texas State Student Handbook for more specific information regarding the university’s alcohol and drug policies).
+No driver shall have consumed any alcoholic beverages or ingested any chemical substance (prescriptive or over-the-counter) that would impair their ability to operate a motor vehicle within 12 hours of operating a vehicle (please refer to the Student Handbook for more specific information regarding the university’s alcohol and drug policies).

-No student shall be required to use her or his personal vehicle to perform university-related activities.
+No student shall be required to use their personal vehicle to perform university-related activities.

 Other Modes of Travel